Laryngeal cancer

 Aftercare

 The aftercare for laryngeal cancer has various aims.
 Above all, it is used to recognize a relapse, possible secondary carcinomas and long-term consequences of the treatment early and introduce appropriate measures.
-Once treatment has been completed, patients are examined regularly, initially at short intervals, then at longer ones.
-However, if experiencing symptoms, patients can visit the doctor more frequently.
+Once treatment has been completed, patients are therefore examined regularly, initially at short intervals, then at longer ones.
+However, patients can attend aftercare more frequently if experiencing symptoms.

 An aftercare appointment always includes: